-The cat's whisker detector is one of the most iconic components used in early radio sets.
-Also called the crystal detector it was an iconic component used in many early radio equipments.
+The cat's whisker detector is one of the most iconic components used in vintage radio sets.
+Also called the crystal detector it was an iconic component used in many antique radio equipments.

-Today, many cat's whisker or crystal detectors sets can be seen on the antique and collectors market.
+Today, many cat's whisker or crystal detectors sets can be seen in the antique and vintage radio collectors market.

 In their day, the radios using the cats' whisker detector or the crystal detector performed well and for many years they were the main type of detector used in sets used for the reception of broadcast transmissions.